-- Fill the pan with hot water.
+- Fill the pan with hot water

-- Add a little dish soap and a couple of dryer sheets.
+- Add a little dish soap and a couple of dryer sheets

-- Let it sit for an hour and wipe clean with a scrubbing pad.
+- Let it sit for an hour and wipe clean with a scrubbing pad

 Note: Once you’re done cleaning with the dryer sheet, use soap and water to wash the pan as usual.

-Wonder how to get rid of annoying flies around your home?
+Wondering how to get rid of annoying flies around your home?

-- Wash a plastic beverage bottle and cut off the top.
+- Wash a plastic beverage bottle and cut off the top

-- Stick the cut off top upside down in the bottle’s bottom.
+- Stick the cut-off top upside-down in the bottle’s bottom

 - Mark a line slightly below the bottle’s spout.
-This will serve as a “fill to” line.
+This will serve as a “fill to” line

-- Place the cutoff top upside down in the bottle.
-Flies can easily get into the wide opening, but it’s difficult for them to get back out.
+- Place the cut-off top upside-down in the bottle.
+Flies can easily get into the wide opening, but it’s difficult for them to get back out